-Understanding what motivates a buyer is the key to finding growth in health and wellness brands.
+Understanding and capitilizing what motivates a buyer is the key to finding growth in health and wellness brands.

 Since the biggest trend this decade is the increased focus on healthy living I have decided to look at positioning health and wellness brands.
-Whether the product is food, beverage, skincare, vitamins or pharmaceutical the design considerations are the same.
+From bars to baby foods, cold drinks to skincare, vitamins or powders the design considerations are the same.

-First, let’s look at what health and wellness means to different types of people:
+First, let’s look at what health and wellness brands mean to different types of people:

 - Traditionally it meant regular doctor and dental visits, minding your diet and getting some exercise;